 The TS-990S was operational from the second of the two temporary houses in Colorado Springs.
 Had a MyAntennas 40m end-fed antenna up between two (2) trees above the house.
 Mainly worked PSK31 and FT8 shile sorting out the interfacing and configuration issues especially for fldigi.

 QRP Labs QCX Kit

 Started in MAR18, but not finished due to moving (twice) and other family issues.
-Planned to complete soon.
+It was finally completed in 2021 after restarting.

 Haymarket, VA JAN08-NOV18

 Grid: FM18eu CQ Zone 5 ITU Zone 8 Prince William County